 A CT “Sim” visit is a planning visit to allow for proper positioning and dosage of radiation.
 This allows you and the radiation team to plan for each treatment day.
 It may take up to two weeks between the “Sim” visit and treatments.
 You may be fitted for a thermoplastic mask to be worn during “Sim” visit and treatments.
 The mask will allow your head to be positioned properly during radiation treatment sessions.

-Chemotherapy is the use of anti-cancer medications to kill cancer cells, change cancer cell reproduction, shrink tumors and reduce likelihood of cancer spreading.
+Chemotherapy is the use of anti-cancer medications to kill cancer cells, shrink tumors, and reduce the likelihood of cancer spreading.
 Chemotherapy can be a main treatment as in the case of advanced cancer.
 Alternatively, chemotherapy can be given to make other treatments like radiation more effective.

 Chemotherapy treatments are overseen by a medical oncologist.
 A nurse practitioner will meet with you to discuss chemotherapy medications and possible side effects for these medications before you receive treatment.
 Infusion chemotherapy is individualized depending on diagnosis and other factors.

-Each treatment day, you will have bloodwork drawn for lab work.
+During the chemotherapy treatment, your blood may be drawn regularly for lab work that helps your care team know that it is safe to proceed with treatment.
 The lab work will take approximately 30 minutes.
 After lab work is completed the pharmacy will prepare chemotherapy medications for you.
 Registered nurses will administer infusion treatments.
 These may occur through a surgically implanted port or through IV.
 Each treatment plan is different so length of each visit may vary.